Dileyson/calculadora-spring/README.md

 # calculadora-spring

-build the project with maven and do post request example request
+build the project with gradle and do post request example request

 {